-After our elation eased and our minds came back to Earth, the reality of the deproach really set in: 6 or so miles of rugged terrain and bushwhacking before we could enjoy the comfort of sandals and beer…to avoid making a long TR even longer, suffice it to say the car was not easily attained.
+After the excitement of what we had just skied wore off and our minds came back to Earth, the reality of the deproach began to set in: 6 or so miles of rugged terrain and bushwhacking before we could enjoy the comfort of sandals and beer…to avoid making a long TR even longer, suffice it to say the car was not easily attained.
 Those who have done Keplinger‘s know what I mean.

 14 hours after we set out, we loaded up at the Copeland Lake TH and drove to Boulder for some Thunderbirds Burgers and beers.
 Another great day in the mountains, it‘s no surprise it was granted by Longs.